Health Chatter: How to nurture your friendships and protect your mental health

 Learn when to listen and when to talk.
 It’s natural to want to help our friends, but offering unsolicited advice at every turn can be unwelcome and unhelpful.
 Wait to be asked before you start trying to fix their problems.
 Similarly, try to listen without judgement, even if you suspect your friend might be in the wrong.
 You don’t have to agree with them, but you don’t have to make them feel worse either.
 Instead of judging or fixing, try asking them what you can do to help.

 Make memories together.
 Some friendships thrive solely on conversation, but many may benefit from an added boost of activity.
-It could be going to dinner at a new place each month, or perhaps you'd enjoy going to a sporting event or taking an evening class together when it's safe.
-An online escape room, quiz or dinner party can also bring you together remotely.
+You might try a monthly dinner, a local event, or a creative class.
+If distance is a factor, virtual quizzes or online escape rooms can still bring you together.

 Our sources and for more information: https://www.mentalhealth.org.uk/ https://www.mindwise.org/ Free Health Promotion Resources: Be the first to receive Health Chatter information, and other content related to employee health and wellbeing by signing up to our Health Chatter emails.